Huang-Libo/Notebook/iOS/Alamofire/Usage.md

 In the above example, the `responseDecodable` handler is added to the `DataRequest` to be executed once the `DataRequest` is complete.
 The closure passed to the handler receives the `DataResponse<DecodableType, AFError>` value produced by the `DecodableResponseSerializer` from the `URLRequest`, `HTTPURLResponse`, `Data`, and `Error` produced by the request.

-Rather than blocking execution to wait for a response from the server, this closure is added as a [callback](https://en.wikipedia.org/wiki/Callback_%28computer_programming%29) to handle the response once it's received.
+Rather than blocking execution to wait for a response from the server, this closure is added as a callback to handle the response once it's received.
 The result of a request is only available inside the scope of a response closure.
 Any execution contingent on the response or data received from the server must be done within a response closure.

-> Networking in Alamofire is done _asynchronously_.
-Asynchronous programming may be a source of frustration to programmers unfamiliar with the concept, but there are [very good reasons](https://developer.apple.com/library/ios/qa/qa1693/_index.html) for doing it this way.

 Alamofire contains five different data response handlers by default, including: